esoxjem/WhatThePuck/README.md

 # WhatThePuck

-A minimal espresso shot tracker for the obsessive home barista.
+A minimal espresso shot tracker iOS app for the obsessive home barista.

 Track your shots.
 Dial in your beans.
 Chase the god shot.